rear/rear.github.com/development/index.md

 ## Development ##

-Currently the Rear project is migration from using [Sourceforge](http://sourceforge.net/rear) for development to the Github infrastructure at <http://github.com/rear>.
+Currently the Rear project is migrating from using [Sourceforge](http://sourceforge.net/rear) for development to the Github infrastructure at <http://github.com/rear>.